rust-lang/nomicon/src/exotic-sizes.md

 and allocators typically [require a non-zero size][alloc].

 Note that references to ZSTs (including empty slices), just like all other references, must be non-null and suitably aligned.
-Dereferencing a null or unaligned pointer to a ZST is [undefined behavior][ub], just like for any other type.
+However, dereferencing a null pointer to a ZST is not [undefined behavior][ub], unlike pointers to other types.

 [alloc]: ../std/alloc/trait.GlobalAlloc.html#tymethod.alloc
 [ub]: what-unsafe-does.html